African Man Shot Dead for Breaking Virus Curfew

 “This is barbaric, wicked, primitive and ludicrous.”

-MADRID — Spain on Friday is closing a black week with its death toll for the new coronavirus nearing 11,000, more than half of those during the past seven days, and more infections than any other country in Europe.
+Spain on Friday is closing a black week with its death toll for the new coronavirus nearing 11,000, more than half of those during the past seven days, and more infections than any other country in Europe.

 The bottleneck in Spanish labs conducting the tests has led to relatively low levels of testing in Spain compared to other European countries, authorities acknowledged.